 Woven fabric is made up of at least two separate groups of yarns, called warp and weft while knitted fabric can be made from one yarn only.
-Weaving is interfacing the two or more sets of yarns together to form a fabric.
+Weaving is interfacing two or more sets of yarns together to form a fabric.
 Knitting is the process of forming a series of interlinking loops in the yarn to form the fabric.

 Warp knits and weft knits

 There are two main types of knit fabrics namely warp and weft knits and the latter is the one commonly used by home sewers.
 Weft knits are produced by using basic knitting stitches such as knit, purl, tuck or miss.
-Combining these stitches also result in various knit textures and types.
-Furthermore, using different yarns, fibers and colors give us various kinds of knit fabrics.
+Combining these stitches also results in various knit textures and types.
+Furthermore, using different yarns, fibers and colors gives us various kinds of knit fabrics.
 The looseness and tightness of the tension of these stitches also determine the characteristics of the knit fabric.

 Single knit fabric (often called single jersey) is a more general term to describe knitted fabrics that are produced by knitting machines with only one set of knitting needles.

 One of the most common knit fabrics used by home sewists is the jersey.
-It is usually composed of cotton, wool or synthetic blends and has moderate elasticity.
+It is usually composed of cotton, wool, or synthetic blends and has moderate elasticity.
 Jerseys are commonly used when stitching pajamas, t-shirts, and hosiery.
 Wool jersey knits are often found in skirts and dresses.
-And since jerseys are produced by using only the knit stitch, it has a smooth front making it ideal for prints and a textured back with distinct right and wrong sides.
-Jersey stretches up, down and across and tends to curl, so managing it can be a bit difficult.
+And since jerseys are produced by using only the knit stitch, it has a smooth front making them ideal for prints and a textured back with distinct right and wrong sides.
+Jersey stretches up, down, and across and tends to curl, so managing it can be a bit difficult.